On The War Memorial Trail….. A Photo Found For WWII Soldier Allan ‘Gordon’ Coutts

 On May 28, 1942, Philip was transferred to the Royal Winnipeg Rifles.
 Still in the United Kingdom, he was taken on strength to the #1 Educational Company on November 1, 1942, and stayed in that unit until February 1943, when he was transferred to the #2 Canadian Infantry Reinforcement Unit (CIRU).

 ….
-Philip is involved in the liberation of North-West Europe….
+Philip was involved in the liberation of North-West Europe….

 On April 12, 1943, Philip was reassigned to the Royal Winnipeg Rifles.
 On September 1, 1944 he arrived in France as reinforcement for troops lost during the Battle of Caen and the Battle of Falaise Gap.